jennykardashov/Project_2_Team_5/README.md

 "HPI" : "happy_planet_index"

 ##### Split Column and Add segmented column
-"year_ctry_code" into a "year" column and added it
+"year_ctry_code" into a "year" column and added it to the DataFrame

 ##### Dropped Rows with Null Values